kshitijdshah99/Pippy_Activity/Weekly Blogs/Week 5.md

 # Progress till Now📈
 Last week, I finished integrating all of the functionality in our co-pilot model.
 Although the models were accurate, I wanted to eliminate hallucinations as much as possible.
-My mentor Walter suggested starting with UI and then improving efficiency of the LLMs later.
+My mentor Walter suggested starting with UI and then improving efficiency of the LLMs.

 # Week 5
 I was bit confused in the start of this week on what to include as a part of Sugar-activities hence my mentor Ibiam advised me to make a new documentation for Sugar activities